tcharding/tobin.cc/content/blog/tor-libp2p.md

 settled on using the [Tor Control Protocol](https://gitweb.torproject.org/torspec.git/tree/control-spec.txt) via the very nice [torut](https://github.com/teawithsand/torut) library.
-Once again the examples directory was my friend.
+Once again, the examples directory was my friend.

 What with not knowing how Tor works and not knowing how the Tor Control Protocol (TorCP) works I found this pretty difficult, the